nhrones/KvRPC_TreeClient/README.md

 # Kv-Viewer
 This is an example application for examining DenoKv data in a TreeView.
-This app uses a simple SSE-RPC service to fetch all DenoKv-db-rows for
+This app uses a simple SSE-RPC service to fetch all DenoKv-db-rows.
-viewing in a DOM Treeview.
+KvKeys are deconstructed for viewing in a DOM Treeview.
-The SSE-RPC api must be installed in the target DB app.
+The **SSE-RPC** api must be implemented in the donor DB app.
 This example defaults to a Deno Deploy test app with a DenoKv.

 <br/>